AdrienPoupa/docker-compose-nas/README.md

 #### DHCP

-If you want to use the AdGuard Home DHCP server, for example because your router does not allow changing its DNS server, you will need to select the `eth0` DHCP interface (or at least NOT the one that is `10.0.0.10`), then specify the Gateway IP to match your router address (`192.168.0.1` for example) and set a range of IP addresses assigned to local devices.
+If you want to use the AdGuard Home DHCP server, for example because your router does not allow changing its DNS server, you will need to select the `eth0` DHCP interface matching `10.0.0.10`, then specify the Gateway IP to match your router address (`192.168.0.1` for example) and set a range of IP addresses assigned to local devices.